syncfusion-content/javascript-docs/js/Chart/Chart-Types.md

 [Click](http://js.syncfusion.com/demos/web/#!/azure/chart/spline) here to view the Spline Chart online demo sample.

-### Changing the spline width
+### Change the spline width

-For changing the spline segment width, you can use the [width](../api/ejchart.html#members:series-width) property of the series.
+To change the spline segment width, you can use the [width](../api/ejchart.html#members:series-width) property of the series.

 {% highlight js %}